Social Equity and Policy Reform

 In the midst of California (and other states) broadening the scope of the public's view regarding cannabis, it is essential to discuss the harm done by past public policy.
 While it is necessary to look forward to the changes that policy reform brings, it is just as important to rectify past injustices that were a result of those policies.

 This week, Drivon Consulting appeared before several city council meetings and county board supervisory meetings, advocating for our clients and succeeding in further securing their footholds in the Central Valley.
 While it felt like a victory, it also reminds us that there are still several who suffer as a result of bad policy, or who have suffered and are still paying the price.
 There needs to be more discussion about social equity during the commercial cannabis policy reform movement.

 Social Equity is a concept that applies concerns of justice and fairness to social policy.
 Since the 1960s, the concept of social equity has been used in a variety of institutional contexts, including education and public administration.
 It boils down to the need to enact change and provide a way for those who are damaged and hurt to be made whole.
 This relates to the cannabis policy reform and legislation that has been enacted that legalizes cannabis in several states around the country.

 Drivon Consulting believes in social equity, like we believe in policy reform, and we believe that the two concepts are not mutually exclusive.
-As policy changes, and public opinion slowly catches up, those who remain injured and left behind deserve to be brought forward together to have a place at the table.
+As policy changes and public opinion slowly catch up, those who remain injured and left behind deserve to be brought forward together to have a place at the table.